saddlebackdev/airbnbjs-styleguide/README.md

     ```

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
-  - [23.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html)
+  - [23.4](#naming--leading-underscore) Do not use trailing underscores. eslint: [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html)

-    > Why?
-JavaScript does not have the concept of privacy in terms of properties or methods.
-Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
-This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed. tl;dr: if you want something to be “private”, it must not be observably present.
+    > We changed this "underscores" sub-section to include leading underscores as good form when relevant.
+Please use a leading underscore to identify properties or methods as private and visa-versa.

     ```javascript
     // bad
-    this.__firstName__ = 'Panda';
+    this.firstName__ = 'Panda';
     this.firstName_ = 'Panda';
-    this._firstName = 'Panda';

     // good
     this.firstName = 'Panda';